-In addition to our advocacy for individual writers under threat, PEN American Center is leading or partnering in several large-scale initiatives to protect free of expression and promote fundamental rights in the United States and around the world.
-Follow the links below to learn more about these initiatives and how you can be part of these important efforts.
+PEN America is engaged in several large-scale initiatives to protect freedom of expression and promote fundamental rights in the United States and around the world.
+Read below to learn more about these initiatives and how you can be part of these important efforts.

 The climate for free expression in Bangladesh has significantly deteriorated: radical Islamist groups have claimed the killings of six bloggers, free thinkers, and their publishers since February 2015, and recently the attacks have widened to include civil society actors, academics, and religious figures with diverse views.
 PEN’s advocacy centers on persuading the Bangladeshi government to adequately address the attacks on free speech, and on the U.S. government and other international actors to support writers and others under threat.
 More »

 The dire situation for free expression in China is one of PEN America’s signature campaigns.
 China’s extensive censorship apparatus limits speech both within and outside its borders, and although new digital platforms have expanded the means of expression, they have also provided more opportunities for repression: currently, at least 50 writers are in jail.
 PEN actively works to break down barriers to free expression in China through our reports, advocacy, and building solidarity between American writers and their Chinese colleagues.
 More »